AdobeDocs/experience-manager-65.en/help/assets/manage-assets.md

    ![Create option to upload assets](assets/create-options.png)

-   To select multiple files, press the Ctrl or Command key and select the assets in the file picker dialog.
+   To select multiple files, select the `Ctrl` or `Command` key and select the assets in the file picker dialog.
 When using an iPad, you can select only one file at a time.

    You can pause the uploading of large assets (greater than 500 MB) and resume it later from the same page.
 Click **[!UICONTROL Pause]** beside progress bar that appears when an upload starts.